fd4s/fs2-kafka/docs/src/main/mdoc/admin.md

 ## Settings

-For the admin client settings, fs2-kafka provides a utility called [AdminClientSettings][adminclientsettings] to avoid having to deal with string key value properties.
+[`AdminClientSettings`][adminclientsettings] is provided to avoid having to deal with `String` key-value settings.

 ```scala mdoc:silent
 def adminClientSettings[F[_]: Sync](bootstrapServers: String): AdminClientSettings[F] =
   AdminClientSettings[F].withBootstrapServers(bootstrapServers)
 ```

-## Admin client creation
+### Default Settings

+There are several settings specific to the library.

+- `withBlocker` sets the `Blocker` on which blocking Java Kafka `AdminClient` functions are executed.
+Unless specified, a default fixed single-thread pool is created as part of admin client initialization, with the thread name using the `fs2-kafka-admin-client` prefix.

+- `withCloseTimeout` controls the timeout when waiting for admin client shutdown.
+Default is 20 seconds.

+- `withCreateAdminClient` changes how the underlying Java Kafka admin client is created.
+The default creates a Java `AdminClient` instance using set properties, but this function allows overriding the behaviour for e.g. testing purposes.

+## Client Creation

-Once our settings are good to go, we can create our admin client, if inside a `Stream` context, we can use [adminClientStream][adminclientstream]:
+Once settings are defined, we can use create an admin client in a `Stream`.

 ```scala mdoc:silent
 def kafkaAdminClientStream[F[_]: Concurrent: ContextShift](